 - Anti-blister cushioning insulates and ensures a more comfortable experience on and off the trail

-- Ventilation for dry and well-ventilated feet
+- Targeted ventilation for dry and well-ventilated feet

 Pros:

-- Warm, sturdy, and comfortable socks made from a blend of merino wool, nylon, and polypropylene to keep your feet warm and dry in less than ideal conditions (they’re also very effective in warmer climates as the fabric helps keep the feet cool in such conditions)
+- Warm, sturdy, and comfortable socks made from a blend of merino wool, nylon, and polypropylene to keep your feet warm and dry in less-than-ideal conditions (they’re also very effective in warmer climates as the fabric helps keep the feet cool in such conditions)

 - Cushy; the fit is also very good (the essential element of preventing blisters during long hikes and walks)

-- Eco packaged (OEKO-TEX certified materials)
+- Eco-packaged (OEKO-TEX certified materials)

 Cons:

-- The merino wool content could’ve been higher for cold weather socks
+- The merino wool content could’ve been higher for cold-weather socks

 - The top of the sock is a bit too tight, which restricts circulation